statgen/locuszoom/README.md

 * `locuszoom.css`
   This is the primary stylesheet.
 It is namespaced so as not to conflict with any other styles defined on the same page.

-### Initialization Values

-LocusZoom requires three distinct initialization values:

-#### Data Sources
+### Defining Data Sources

-LocusZoom is a tool for visualizing data, so data sources must be defined.
-Defining a data source can be done as follows:
+Creating a LocusZoom plot requires only one initialization value: **Data Sources**.
+This is an objects that describes where data comes from and how to get it.
+Defining Data Sources can be done as follows:

 ```javascript
 var datasource = (new LocusZoom.DataSources()).addSource("base",["AssociationLZ", "http://myapi.com/"]);